shreyakodukula/Credit-Card-Fraud-Detection-ML-/README.md

-# Machine-Learning-Projects
+# Credit Card Fraud Detection
-A collection of machine learning projects covering regression, classification, NLP, computer vision, and time series forecasting.
+Credit card fraud detection using machine learning to identify fraudulent transactions based on patterns and anomalies in transaction data.